peterbaile/personal-website/README.md

 This README aims to walk you through the entire architecture of my [personal website](https://peterchen.netlify.com/)

-_Have another more specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._

 ## 🧐 What's inside?

 A quick look at the top-level files and directories.